ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 Certain applications such as VPS are capable of sending print data in PCL (HP Printer Command Language) format to SNA printers.
 The PCL commands and data are sent as SCS transparent data on sessions with LUTYPE1 logical units.
-The transparent data (contained in blocks of up to 253 ASCII characters preceded by a X’35’ SCS command) is extracted from the SCS datastream and is copied into the VIRTEL variable $PRINT$.
+The transparent data (contained in blocks of up to 253 ASCII characters preceded by a X’35’ SCS command) is extracted from the SCS data stream and is copied into the VIRTEL variable $PRINT$.
-PCL data may also be delivered in EBCDIC as part of the normal SCS datastream, and this data will be converted to ASCII using the codepage defined by the COUNTRY parameter in the VIRTCT (see “Parameters of the VIRTCT” in the VIRTEL Installation Guide).
+PCL data may also be delivered in EBCDIC as part of the normal SCS data stream, and this data will be converted to ASCII using the codepage defined by the COUNTRY parameter in the VIRTCT (see “Parameters of the VIRTCT” in the VIRTEL Installation Guide).